 Financial Criteria - Income

 The A&D Waiver requires participants to be financially eligible for Idaho Long Term Care or Nursing Home Medicaid.
-For this waiver, as of 2020, individuals who are 65 years of age or older and require nursing home level care are limited to $2,349 / month ($28,188 annually) in income.
+For this waiver, as of 2021, individuals who are 65 years of age or older and require nursing home level care are limited to $2,382 / month ($28,584 annually) in income.
+Married couples with both spouses as applicants are considered individually as far as income is concerned.
+This means each spouse can have up to $2,382 / month in income.
 This figure is 300% of the Federal Benefit Rate (FBR).

 As rigid as these figures are, persons exceeding these limits might still gain eligibility by working with a professional Medicaid planner who can utilize special trusts called Miller Trusts to make applicants’ income eligible.
 Learn more.